Construction Begins on Kirk Family YMCA

 David Byrd, President and CEO, spoke of the impact the new Y will have in the community.
 He said the dream for the new Y is that it will be “a place for people to come together from across the downtown community.”

 There has not been a full-service YMCA downtown since 1984.
-The new Y will provide programs to address chronic disease, help prevent drowning through youth swim lessons, make health care more accessible through Truman Medical Center’s on-site University Health clinic, serve more youth through an expanded partnership with Crossroads Charter Schools with activities such as swim lessons and a high school swim team, and more.
+The new Y will provide programs to address chronic disease, help prevent drowning through youth swim lessons, make health living opportunities more accessible, serve more youth through an expanded partnership with Crossroads Charter Schools with activities such as swim lessons and a high school swim team, and more.

 CiCi Rojas, Chief Volunteer Officer, recognized contributors and partners.